-Canadian hockey player Jocelyne Larocque drew attention when she took off her silver medal upon being awarded it following the gold medal game at the Winter Olympics in PyeongChang on Thursday.
+Canadian hockey player Jocelyne Larocque issued an apology for taking off her silver medal after losing the gold medal game to the United States 3-2 in a shootout on Thursday at the Winter Olympics in PyeongChang.

 “You win a gold or a bronze medal, but you do not win a silver.
 You get it.”

 Absolutely nothing wrong with what Jocelyne Larocque did.
 I love this woman even more now, she knows she’s worth nothing less than Gold. pic.twitter.com/KTcOO9BcC6